-We include products we think are useful for our readers.
+We include products we think are useful to our readers, including products we may have received for free.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-- Best toys for kids with nonverbal autism
+- Best for kids who are nonverbal | Skip to reviews

-- Best sensory toys for kids with autism
+- Best sensory toys | Skip to reviews

-- Best musical toys for kids with autism
+- Best musical toys | Skip to reviews

 - Best for preschoolers | Skip to reviews

-It also gives autistic children an opportunity to connect with peers (social skills), practice motor skills, and develop a better understanding of the world around them.
+Play also gives autistic children an opportunity to connect with peers (social skills), practice motor skills, and develop a better understanding of the world around them.